Places to Paddle tm

 • Facilities: restroom, picnic tables, linear park for walking, jogging, biking, or roller blading running beside the river.

-• Handicap Access: paved ramps
+• Special Handicap Access: paved ramps

-What We Saw
+Where We Paddled and What We Saw

 The Boundary Channel is a pocket of quiet, no wake paddling in the heart of Pentagon City.
 The channel forms Columbia Island on the west shore of the Potomac.